Installing BDsensor-m-m

 Recv: x:open y:open z:open

-- Ensure the Z motor is off/unlocked.
+- Ensure the Z motor is disabled/unlocked.

 - Send